cidraljose/cidra_ML/README.md

 ```

 **Terminal 2: Start the Celery Worker**
 The Celery worker is responsible for running all the background tasks (training, evaluation, prediction).
-The `-P solo` flag is recommended for running on Windows.
+The `-P solo` flag is used for running on Windows.

 ```bash
 celery -A cidra_ML worker -l info -P solo